 No legal language

 One important aspect is that having a data policy written in legal language is not enough.
-GDPR requires that you communicate in an easy-to-understand way why you store data and what you do with it.
+GDPR requires that you communicate clearly why you store data and what you do with it.

 Obligation to report

 If you know about a data leak, you must inform the relevant authority in the country of the EU subject (and possibly the person also) within 72 hours.
-This may be tough during long holidays, and you may have to look into your preparedness.
-If you know about a data breach in the afternoon on the Thursday before Easter, you must still report the breach by Easter Sunday afternoon at the latest.
-Christmas and other religious holidays present similar challenges as Bank Holidays and other public holidays.
+This may be tough during long holidays, and you may have to consider your preparedness.
+If you know about a data breach in the afternoon on the Thursday before Easter, you must still report the violation by Easter Sunday afternoon at the latest.
+Christmas and other religious holidays present challenges similar to bank and public holidays.

 Consequences of non-compliance

-The data protection authorities will now have the right to warn non-compliant establishments or fine them.
+The data protection authorities will now have the right to warn or fine non-compliant establishments.
 Fines can be as high as €20M or 4% of global revenue, whichever is higher.

-However, if a European establishment provides personal data to a non-EU establishment, the former is considered a controller and the Indian company a processor.
+However, if a European establishment provides personal data to non-EU, the former is considered a controller and the Indian company a processor.
 For such work, GDPR demands an agreement between the two establishments to establish responsibility and accountability.
 This is particularly true for third countries.

 There is an agreement between the USA and Europe.
-But for outsourcing to India, a contract must satisfy EU standard clauses.
-But it is essential to understand that even non-EU establishments dealing with EU citizens must be GDPR compliant.
+However, for outsourcing to India, a contract must satisfy EU standard clauses.
+It is essential to understand that even non-EU establishments dealing with EU citizens must be GDPR compliant.

 You would also need a processor agreement with any third party involved with your websites, such as the hosting company, Google Analytics or any other tracking company.
 The same applies to any subcontractor or partner with whom you share personal data about your employees, customers or clients.